wangyan100/springbootexamples/spring-boot-nginx/spring-boot-nginx.md

         listen [::]:80;
 				#here you could also use subdomain
         server_name example.com;
-        #here you could also use context, e.g. location /<context>
+        #here you could also use context,e.g. location /<context>
         location / {
              proxy_pass http://localhost:8080/;
              proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;